glentregoning/mitmtest/README.md

 ## License

-MITMTest is available under the xxx license.
-See the LICENSE file for more info.
+MITMTest is available under the MIT license.
+See the [LICENSE](LICENSE) file for full details.